 - Finish: Massive, saturated, and persistent—leaves a lasting impression of dark fruit and oak spice

-It is a wine built for collectors who favor power, richness, and age-worthy structure.
+This is a wine designed for collectors who favor power, richness, and age-worthy structure over subtlety.

 Investment Performance